IDU-CVLab/NST_for_Gen/README.md

 ### 2/2) Setup through the Docker Image
 * Request the docker image using the command:
   >   $ sudo docker pull kenanmorani/nst_for_gen:latest
+  Pulling the image completly should take aproximately three hours.

  * To pull the docker image from dockerhub, make sure you have installed docker engine as in [here](https://docs.docker.com/engine/install/ubuntu/) for ubuntu system.
  You also need to log in to our dockerhub account with the username ID {kenanmorani} and the password; *please send an email to request the password*.